 What Dramamine Is Good For

-- Multi-day travel where you can sleep or relax.
+- Multi-day travel where you can rest or relax.

 Where Dramamine Falls Short